-As seen above, the facility has sufficient credits to fully offset the quarterly $NO_X$ emissions increases associated with this project.
+As seen above, the facility has sufficient credits to fully offset the quarterly NOX emissions increases associated with this project.

-{GC# 4447 - edited} Prior to operating equipment under this Authority to Construct, permittee shall surrender NOx emission reduction credits for the following quantity of emissions: 1st quarter - 657 lb, 2nd quarter - 657 lb, 3rd quarter - 657 lb, and fourth

-• ERC Certificate Numbers N-945-2, N-1183-2 and C-1226-2 (or certificates split from these certificates) shall be used to supply the required offsets, unless a revised offsetting proposal is received and approved by the District, upon which this Authority to Construct shall be reissued, administratively specifying the new offsetting proposal.
+- {GC# 4447 edited} Prior to operating equipment under this Authority to Construct, permittee shall surrender NOX emission reduction credits for the following quantity of emissions: 1st quarter 657 lb, 2nd quarter 657 lb, 3rd quarter 657 lb, and fourth quarter 657 lb.
+These amounts include the applicable offset ratio specified in Rule 2201 Section 4.8 (as amended 4/21/11) for the ERC specified below.
+[District Rule 2201] - ERC Certificate Numbers C-1225-2 and N-946-2 (or a certificates split from these certificates) shall be used to supply the required offsets, unless a revised offsetting proposal is received and approved by the District, upon which this Authority to Construct shall be reissued, administratively specifying the new offsetting proposal.
 Original public noticing requirements, if any, shall be duplicated prior to reissuance of this Authority to Construct.
 [District Rule 2201]